Many people invest to secure retirement income, others do it for a hobby, however you invest, you should have goals and a purpose for your capital.

 Whichever approach you choose, it’s always worth considering your personal investment style and level of expertise.
 You should also always consult your tax professional or accountant to assess your unique financial situation and how capital gains taxes from investments could impact your taxes.

 Where to go from here?

 If you’re looking to start investing, Republic offers individuals a number of resources and opportunities to invest in vetted private startups.
 These startups are long-term investments, and though they carry many of the risks stated above, the rewards associated with them can outweigh those of individual stocks.
-The startups on our platform are highly selective — fewer than 3% of companies pass through our due diligence and investment committee.
+The startups on our platform are highly selective — less than 3% of companies pass through our due diligence and investment committee.
 With Republic, you can invest as little as $10 to help you build a diversified portfolio of startups.

 This educational article is provided by Republic to help its users understand this area of the market, it should not be construed as investment advice as it is impersonal, disinterested and was produced by Republic for Republic’s users, without remuneration received or expected.